Here’s how the process works when you, or your agent or architect, lodge your building consent application:

 - there’s not enough detail to prove that the work will comply with the New Zealand Building Code.

-If this is the case we’ll write to you and explain why we’ve declined your application.
+If this is the case we’ll write to you and explain why we’ve refused your application.
 Our letter will include an invoice for processing costs.

 If you believe this decision is wrong you can ask the Ministry of Business, Innovation and Employment for a determination.
 Determinations are legally binding decisions on disputes or questions about the rules that apply to buildings.
 To find out more about determinations, go to MBIE website.
 Check the ‘previous determinations’ on the website – some of them might be about situations like yours.
 A determination can be appealed to the District Court.